laquiante/ON-01/README.md

 Assumption-06: For ease of use or convenience a direct ssh connection to hte oob-mgmt-server with the user cumulus should be provided

+Assumption-07: Python 3.6.9 is availalbe on hte oob-mgmt-server